Bachelor of Science in Equine Studies

-The equine degree program will help you explore every aspect of the industry, providing personalized instruction in safe and effective horse management and extending your learning into an area of specialty that will support your career goals.
+An equine studies degree explores what it takes to pursue a future in the equine industry.
+At Post University, our program explores many aspects of the horse industry to provide personalized instruction in safe and effective horse management and extend your understanding of horses, donkeys, or mules into an area of specialty that will support your goals.

 How long does it take to get an equine studies degree?

-The normal time to completion of an equine studies degree is four years.
-Before enrolling in our accelerated degree program, prospective students must prove they have independent access to hands-on work with a horse for the core Stable Management Experience course.
-Campus students will attend hands-on lab classes instead.
+Typically, a BS in Equine Studies takes around four years to complete.
+Before enrolling in our accelerated degree program, prospective online students must prove they have independent access to hands-on work with a horse for the core Stable Management Experience course.

-Yes!
-Students in the Bachelor of Science in Equine Studies degree program benefit from a broad study of the equine industry and build robust skills and a knowledge base in equine care and stable management.
-As a student in the program, you’ll develop critical thinking and communication skills that are valuable in the professional environment.
+At Post University you can.
+Students in the Bachelor of Science in Equine Studies program benefit from a broad study of the equine industry and build robust skills and a knowledge base in equine care and barn/stable management.
+As a student in the program, you will have the opportunity to develop critical thinking and communication skills that could be of use in the professional environment.

-Do you need a degree to work with horses?
+Do I need a degree to work with horses?

-You’ll prepare for ethical and professional practice in the equine industry by balancing practical, legal, fiscal, and humane concerns with a clear set of personal values, as well as an understanding of ethical thought and action applied in the field.
-You’ll develop the ability to evaluate information and use it effectively in the service of better industry practices.
+The curriculum is designed to help students balance practical, legal, fiscal, and humane concerns with a clear set of personal values to better apply ethical thought to action in the field.
+Coursework also covers how to evaluate information and use it effectively for better industry practices.

-Can you get an equine studies degree online?
+Can I earn an online equine studies degree?

-Yes!
-With Post’s online platform, those working in the industry can maintain their current obligations while broadening their understanding of the equine field and lay the groundwork for future career opportunities and potential advancement.
+Sure.
+With Post’s online platform, those working in the industry can fulfill their current workplace obligations while broadening their understanding of the equine field, from equine-assisted activities to facilities management.